 Dental implants placed in the upper jaw need some expertise as there is a chance of failure because of the low density of the maxillary bone and the shortness of the ridge height.
 The maxillary sinus is a structure right above the upper back teeth i.e the premolars, molars.
 Thus improper bone drilling or fixation of the implant can easily lead to complications related to the maxillary sinuses.
 Implants placed close to the maxillary sinus offer a route for infection from the oral cavity to the sinus.

-How to identify if your implant is showing signs of failing?
+How to identify if your Dental implants are showing signs of failing?

 - Loosening of implant